-- 4.6.1 In addition to being at risk of flooding, buildings and other forms of development can contribute towards flooding in the first place.
-They can do this by replacing naturally vegetated land with hard, impermeable surfaces that increase the rate of runoff and by altering the pattern of drainage.
-Forcing natural water courses into artificial channels and culverts frequently adds to these problems. - Systems (SuDS) are now being employed.
+- Developing in areas at risk of flooding can increase the risk on and off site.
+In addition to the increased footprint, naturally vegetated land with hard, impermeable surfaces can increase the burden on surface watercourses, culverts and drainage systems which can increase flood risk.
+Developments should aim to maximise floodplain storage through use of green infrastructure and sustainable drainage measures.
+There should be no net loss in floodplain storage, or in exceptional circumstances, providing adequate off site compensatory storage on a level for level basis.
+Overland flow routes should not be obstructed. - To help combat this, the incorporation of Sustainable Drainage Systems (SuDS) into new developments is an effective way of mitigating flood risk, and as such is encouraged in policy LP21.
 These include measures such as green roofs, permeable surfaces and storm water retention basins which can reduce both the rate and amount of run-off.
-An added benefit of SuDS is that they can improve the water quality of rivers, lakes and streams by removing many pollutants and much of the particulate matter from storm water before it leaves the development site. - close to its source as possible, in line with the drainage hierarchy in the London Plan.
-Where it is not possible to achieve greenfield run-off rates it should be as close to this as possible.
-(A greenfield run-off rate is one that reflects the natural rate of water run-off from a site before it was developed). - 4.6.4 Major developments will be required to constrain runoff volumes for a 1 in 100 year, 6 hour rainfall event, where feasible.
-A drainage report should be submitted with all major applications, basement developments and other vulnerable development in areas identified at risk of flooding.
-This should include: - · identification of flood risk; - assessment of existing run-off rates; - calculation of greenfield run-off rates; - identification of measures, in line with the drainage hierarchy, to reduce runoff rates; and - calculation of proposed run-off rates.
+An added benefit of SuDs is that they can improve the water quality of rivers, lakes and streams (in accordance with the objectives of the Water Framework Directive) by removing many pollutants and much of the particulate matters from storm water before it leaves the development site.
+They can also be multifunctional and provide biodiversity benefits. - to its source as possible, in line with the drainage hierarchy in the London Plan (2016).
+Where it is not possible to achieve greenfield run-off rates it should be as close to this as possible (a greenfield run-off rate is one that reflects the natural rate of water run-off from a site before it was developed). - 4.6.4 Major developments will be required to constrain runoff volumes for a 1 in 100 year, 6 hour rainfall event, where feasible.
+A drainage report should be submitted with all major applications, basement

-- The Floods and Water Management Act 2010 requires that local planning policies and decisions on planning applications relating to major development10- must ensure that sustainable drainage systems for the management of run-off are put in place, unless demonstrated to be inappropriate. - As part of this process, local planning authorities should consult the relevant lead local flood authority on the management of surface water as part of the planning application process for major developments; satisfy themselves that the proposed minimum standards of operation are met and ensure through the use of planning conditions or planning obligations that there are clear arrangements in place for ongoing maintenance over the lifetime of the development.
+- developments and other vulnerable development in areas identified at risk of flooding.
+This should include: - · identification of flood risk; - · assessment of existing run-off rates; - · calculation of greenfield run-off rates; - identification of measures, in line with the drainage hierarchy, to reduce runoff rates; and - calculation of proposed run-off rates. - 4.6.5 The Floods and Water Management Act 2010 requires that local planning policies and decisions on planning applications relating to major development9- must ensure that sustainable drainage systems for the management of run-off are put in place, unless demonstrated to be inappropriate. - As part of this process, local planning 4.6.6 authorities should consult the relevant lead local flood authority on the management of surface water as part of the planning application process for major developments, satisfy themselves that the proposed minimum standards of operation are met and ensure through the use of planning conditions or planning obligations that there are clear arrangements in place for ongoing maintenance over the lifetime of the development.
 The sustainable drainage system should be designed to ensure that the maintenance and operation requirements are economically proportionate.